justin05423/LUPE-2.0-AnalysisPackage/manuscript_acc_2025/README-Analysis.md

 ## Script2_lickDynamicsInState.m
 **Description:**
 Processes lick dynamics data.

-**Instructions:**
-- Loads and downsamples the data.
-- Generates sliding window transition matrices for different window lengths.
-- Chooses the optimal number of clusters using the silhouette and elbow methods.
-- Classifies states across animals and conditions.
-- Exports state data and calculates a pain scale.
+This code was used to preprocess all raw calcium and behavior label files.
+This is run with the capsaicin source data due to smaller experiment size. preprocessed data for SNI and uninjured mice are provided to skip straight to file 4.

 <details>
   <summary><strong>Section 1:</strong> Load and downsample data</summary>